megvadulthangya/manjaro-awesome/README.md

 * awesome-rofi-themes
 * awesome-copycats

-### AUR Packages (referenced or supported)
+### AUR Packages (referenced or supported only)

+Examples:

 * raw-thumbnailer
 * grayjay-bin
 * gsconnect

-* and others as needed
+(Az AUR-os csomagok nincsenek feltöltve a repo-ba, csak ajánlások.)

 ---

-## Automated Builds

-All repository packages are automatically built:
+## Build & Deployment Schedule

+Repository packages are rebuilt and published to the `gh-pages` branch:

-* daily, and
+* **weekly**, and
-* on every push to the `main` branch.
+* optionally on manual triggers (e.g., pushing changes to the packaging branch).

-This ensures up-to-date and reproducible package availability for Manjaro systems.
+This ensures stable and predictable package availability without daily churn.

+---

+## Notes

+* The repository uses GitHub Pages as a static pacman-compatible package host.
+* All package metadata (`db`, `files`, `pkg.tar.zst`) resides in the `gh-pages` branch.
+* The main branch contains packaging scripts, PKGBUILD files, and automation logic.

 ---